oluwatosin17/Crash-Course-on-Python-/README.md

 if, while, and for.
 The keywords and functions used in Python are what makes up the syntax of the language.

+## Week 2

+- Text written between quotes in Python is called a string.
+In programming terminology, a string is known as a data type,  Most programs need to manipulate some kind of data, and that data can come in a lot of different forums, or like we call them data types.
+A string is only one kind of data type found in Python.
+There's a bunch of others, like an integer which represents whole numbers without a fraction, like one, and float, which represents real numbers or in other words, a number with a fractional part like 2.5.
+Generally, your computer doesn't know how to mix different data types.

+- For example, adding two integers together makes perfect sense to computers, Adding together two strings also makes sense.
+We just end up with the longer strings that contains the two, like so, but your computer doesn't know how to add an integer and a string.
+If you tell it to mix these two different data types, your computer isn't going to know what to do and will raise an error.

+- Errors are a common
+part of programming.
+The trick is to think of errors as little clues from your computer to help you improve your programming skills.
+Read the errors carefully, understand what they're telling you, and then use that new knowledge to help you fix the mistake.
+It might be helpful to think about data types in terms of information they can represent.

+- For example, the name of a file would be represented as a string data types, while the size of that file might be an integer data type.
+If you're ever not 100 percent sure what data types a certain value is, Python gives you a handy way to find out.
+You can use the type function, to have the computer tell you the type.
+This might come in handy when dealing with code that someone else wrote and you're not sure what data types it's using.